Xe/site/blog/site-to-site-wireguard-part-2-2019-04-07.markdown

 - Hosting the zonefile over HTTP/HTTPS
 - Adding ad-blocking DNS rules
 - Installing `dnsd` with Docker
-- Using with the WireGuard app
+- Using the DNS server with the iOS WireGuard app

 ### Creating a DNS Zonefile

-`dnsd` requires a [RFC 1035](https://tools.ietf.org/html/rfc1035) compliant DNS zone file.
+`dnsd` requires an [RFC 1035](https://tools.ietf.org/html/rfc1035) compliant DNS zone file.
 In short, it's a file that looks something like this:

 ```rfc1035
 ; pele.zone